-Waiting... but for what, exactly?
+Waiting... but for what?

 It is through these unsettled qualms that have many of us feeling trapped.
 Perhaps we might not have a hard-hitting graduate scheme covering humanitarian or global issues in the newsroom; or we aren't volunteering around the world, assisting in developing communities or nations; maybe our current job just isn't feeling all that interesting.
 All in all, our lives might feel unimpressive.